A prepaid contracting business:

 - officers or directors of the corporation if the licence is issued to a corporation

-- A business must have a licence and must produce it when asked to by a police officer, a person it approaches to make a direct sale or an officer of Service Alberta, Consumer Services Division.
+- A business must have a licence and must produce it when asked to by a person it approaches to make a direct sale, an inspector appointed under the Consumer Protection Act, the Director, or a peace officer.

 - The business must provide an identification card for persons selling on its behalf: